 Machine > Profiler > Start menu item.

-Due to a bug in Skoolkit, I’d started disassembling Cyclone without using a code execution map, but a recent update of Skoolkit had fixed this so I gave the map a try.
-Not only did it find all the code/data blocks I’d discovered manually, it also found additional code blocks that I’d marked as data.
-Needless to say, I would’ve saved myself a heck of a lot of time if I’d used the map in the first place – lesson learned!
+My first try at disassembly was without a code execution map, but thankfully I decided to start again using the map.
+Not only did it find all the code/data blocks I'd discovered manually, it also found additional code blocks that I'd marked as data.
+Needless to say, I would've saved myself a heck of a lot of time if I'd used the map in the first place -- lesson learned!

 A control file contains a list of start addresses of code and data blocks.
 This information can be used by